deryn-hurst/MyMuse/README.md

 # MyMuse
-Files for MyMuse, playlist curator
+Files for MyMuse, playlist curator.
+Includes icons and code